yiisoft/yii2/docs/guide-pt-BR/caching-data.md

 ### Cache Dependencies <span id="cache-dependencies"></span>

-Besides expiration setting, cached data item may also be invalidated by changes of the so-called *cache dependencies*.
+Besides expiration setting, cached registro may also be invalidated by changes of the so-called *cache dependencies*.
 For example, [[yii\caching\FileDependency]] represents the dependency of a file's modification time.
 When this dependency changes, it means the corresponding file is modified.
 As a result, any outdated file content found in the cache should be invalidated and the [[yii\caching\Cache::get()|get()]] call should return `false`.

 Cache dependencies are represented as objects of [[yii\caching\Dependency]] descendant classes.
-When you call [[yii\caching\Cache::set()|set()]] to store a data item in the cache, you can pass along an associated cache dependency object.
+When you call [[yii\caching\Cache::set()|set()]] to store a registro in the cache, you can pass along an associated cache dependency object.
 For example,

 ```php